Tutorial module

 Build your first Bruin pipeline by ingesting chess API data and storing it in DuckDB - no credentials needed.

-What is this?
-A beginner-friendly tutorial where you build a complete data pipeline that pulls chess game data from a public API and loads it into DuckDB for analysis.
-No API keys or database credentials needed - the chess API is completely open and DuckDB runs locally.
+Build a complete data pipeline that pulls chess game data from a public API and loads it into DuckDB for analysis.
+No API keys or database credentials needed - the chess API is open and DuckDB runs locally.

 Initialize the project